 We provide a wide range of services across the county.
-To comment, compliment or complain about a specific service, click on the most relevant heading that is:
+Find out more about comments, compliments or complaints about one of the specific services below:

 We have a duty to listen to your concerns, and follow a Corporate Complaints Policy (pdf format, 253KB) - it provides details of how we will handle your complaint.

 Use the form below to tell us if you're unhappy about any council service, or with the way you feel we responded to your concerns.

 Why make a comment or complaint?

 Watch our short film about why complaining matters.

 Once you contact us we will respond to you within three days.
 We usually contact you to find out more about your complaint and let you know how we will work with you to resolve it.